How to Build a DIY Kayak Cart

 - Removable yoke to help with disassembling the cart for storage in a vehicle or home.

 - Soft foam insulation to prevent damage to the bottom of the kayak.

 Using ABS as a Building Material For a Kayak

 ABS is a black plumbing pipe used for drainage and waste systems.
 Home energy experts find that ABS is stronger than PVC in most cases, highly durable and versatile, available in a wide range of shapes, and simple to work with.
 ABS pipe bonds with cement applied to both sides of the joint.

 After cutting the ABS, deburr it with sandpaper.
 Clean off the ends.
-Add ABS cement to both sides, then quickly fit them together.
+Add ABS cement to both the pipe and fitting, then quickly fit them together.
 Hold the assembly for about 15 seconds to ensure a tight bond.

 Equipment / Tools

 - Electric miter saw or manual miter saw and box

 - Set of drill bits